-Basically, anesthesia is the use of medicine to prevent the feeling of pain or another sensation during surgery or other procedures that might be painful (such as getting stitches or having a wart removed).
+Anesthesia is the use of medicine to prevent or reduce the feeling of pain or sensation during surgery or other painful procedures (such as getting stitches).
 Given as an injection or through inhaled gases or vapors, different types of anesthesia affect the nervous system in various ways by blocking nerve impulses and, therefore, pain.

-In today's hospitals and surgery centers, highly trained professionals use a wide variety of safe, modern medications and extremely capable monitoring technology.
+In today's hospitals and surgical centers, highly trained professionals use a wide variety of safe, modern medicine and extremely capable monitoring technology.
 An anesthesiologist is a doctor who specializes in giving and managing anesthetics — the medications that numb an area of the body or help you fall and stay asleep.

-In addition to administering anesthesia medications to prepare you for the surgery, the anesthesiologist will:
+In addition to giving anesthesia medicine to prepare you for the surgery, the anesthesiologist will:

 General anesthesia.
 The goal is to make and keep the person completely unconscious (or "asleep") during the operation, with no sensations, feeling of pain, awareness, movement, or memory of the surgery.
 General anesthesia can be given through an IV (which requires a needle stick into a vein, usually in the arm) or by inhaling gases or vapors.

 Regional anesthesia.
 An anesthetic drug is injected near a cluster of nerves, numbing a larger area of the body (such as below the waist).
-A person who receives regional anesthesia is usually asleep before the procedure is done.
-However, older children or those who would be at unacceptable risk by being asleep may be awake or sedated during the procedure.
-For example, if a person is overweight, it may be difficult for the anesthesiologist to feels the bones that help guide correct placement of the needle.
-This type of anesthesia includes things like epidurals, caudal blocks (which are similar to epidurals, but are placed in the tailbone), and spinal blocks (which further numb the lower body).
+Most people who are given regional anesthesia are deeply sedated or asleep for the procedure.
+Rarely, older kids or those might be at risk by being asleep may be awake or lightly sedated for this type of anesthesia.

 Local anesthesia.
 An anesthetic drug numbs only a small, specific part of the body (for example, a hand or patch of skin).
 Depending on the size of the area, local anesthesia can be given as a shot, spray, or ointment.
 With local anesthesia, a person may be awake, sedated, or asleep.
 Local anesthesia is often used for minor surgeries and outpatient procedures (when patients come in for an operation and can go home that same day).
 If you are having surgery in a clinic or doctor's office (such as the dentist or dermatologist), this is probably the type of anesthetic that will be used.